pdm-project/pdm/docs/docs/usage/dependency.md

 ```

 You can either change to a lower version of `django` or remove the upper bound of `asgiref`.
 But if it is not eligible for your project,
-you can tell PDM to forcely resolve `asgiref` to a specific version by adding the following lines to `pyproject.toml`:
+you can tell PDM to forcedly resolve `asgiref` to a specific version by adding the following lines to `pyproject.toml`:

 _New in version 1.12.0_